Camera Component

 DoCommand

 Execute model-specific commands that are not otherwise defined by the component API.
 For native models, model-specific commands are covered with each model’s documentation.
-If you are implementing your own camera and add features that have no native API method, you can access them with DoCommand.
+If you are implementing your own camera and adding features that have no native API method, you can access them with DoCommand.

 Parameters: